akoufa/kotlin_meetup/README.md

-## Kotlin User Group Stuttgart
+# Kotlin User Group Stuttgart

 ![Logo](./images/Kotlin_Stuttgart_UG_logo.png "Logo")

-## Sources and presentations from the Kotlin Meetups
+## Sources, presentations and other resources from the Kotlin Meetups

+Check the branches for the stuff of the individual meetups.